 Cajun Chicken Alfredo is a quick weeknight meal that comes together in a single pan.
 Fettuccine and cajun chicken are coated in a creamy parmesan alfredo sauce.

 You’re going to love this recipe for one pan cajun chicken alfredo.
-This dish is one of my new favorites when I’m looking for an easy weeknight meal.
+It’s easy to prepare as a quick weeknight meal.

-Plus, the alfredo sauce is creamy, cheesy, and so rich.
+The homemade alfredo sauce is creamy, cheesy, and rich.
 Try using your favorite pasta you have on hand – I’ve made this with cavatappi pasta and bow ties.

 Cajun Chicken Alfredo